trickl/dropbox_push/README.md

 For each folder in the source directory, it looks for a corresponding folder in the target directory (under Dropbox).

-If the folder does not exist in dropbox, or the folder does exist and isn't marked as "uploaded" then it should be synchronized. a The folder is removed from the Dropbox folder exclusion list (if it was in it).
+If the folder does not exist in dropbox, or the folder does exist and isn't marked as "uploaded" then it should be synchronized.
+   * The folder is removed from the Dropbox folder exclusion list (if it was in it).
-   b) The folder is created if necessary.
+   * The folder is created if necessary.
-   c) The contents from the --from subdirectory are copied over.
+   * The contents from the --from subdirectory are copied over.
-   d) The script waits for dropbox to complete syncing.
+   * The script waits for dropbox to complete syncing.
-   e) Once complete, the folder is added to the Dropbox folder exclusion list.
+   * Once complete, the folder is added to the Dropbox folder exclusion list.
 Note this removes if from the local file system, but not Dropbox.
 It also still exists in the --from location.
-   f) The directory is marked as "uploaded".
+   * The directory is marked as "uploaded".

 The script continues until no folders are left.